supercooper64/Yoshis-Adventure/README.md

 - Legend of Zelda: A Link to the Past: The intro is based on this game, albeit with a green Triforce (to go with Yoshi's colors), and no music.
 Also, the Zelda theme is used as the ending theme in this game.
 Some sound effects are used.

-- Mamorukun Curse!: The Karakuri Spirits theme is used in this game as the Sewer theme.
+- Mamorukun Curse!: The Karakuri Spirits theme is used in this game as the main theme.

-- Romancing Saga 2: The Last Battle theme is used in this game as the Castle theme.
+- Romancing Saga 2: The Last Battle theme is used in this game as the boss theme.

 - DJ STUDIO's site: Some of the mechanics of this game are reused from this site.

-- Final Fantasy Legend II: The Pandemonium Castle theme is used in this game as the Forest theme.

-- Mario is Missing: The Boss theme is used in this game when encountering the Monster.

 - Mario and Luigi: Partners in Time: Yoshi's sprites are reused from this game.